zleonov/NanoHTTP/README.md

 ========================
 It's true that there are more than several HTTP Client libraries flowing around the Java ecosystem.
 But there are several features that make NanoHTTP unique.

-First, it doesn't just claim to be lightweight, it *IS* lightweight!
-As mentioned in the goals, it has **zero dependencies**.
+First, it has **zero dependencies**.
 Second, it matches the behavior of *HttpURLConnection*, which makes it ideal to upgrade code written with *HttpURLConnection* idiosyncrasies in mind.
 Third, did we mention **zero dependencies**?

 But if you want something more?
 ===============================
-Here are some production grade HTTP Clients that I recommend:
+Here are some popular production-grade HTTP Clients:
 - [JDK HttpClient](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html): A modern HTTP Client that supports both HTTP/1.1 and HTTP/2, added in Java 11 (incubator module in Java 9)
 - [OkHttp](https://square.github.io/okhttp/): An HTTP Client for Android, Kotlin, and Java
 - [google-http-java-Client](https://googleapis.github.io/google-http-java-client/): Google HTTP Client Library for Java and Android
 - [Unirest for Java](http://kong.github.io/unirest-java/): A Simplified, lightweight HTTP Client library
-- [Apache HttpComponents](https://hc.apache.org/index.html): Java components focused on HTTP and associated protocols including HttpClient and HttpAsyncClient
 - [Jetty HTTP Client](https://www.eclipse.org/jetty/documentation/current/http-client-api.html): An efficient HTTP Client with a simple API that supports both asynchronous,  non-blocking, as well as synchronous, and blocking requests.

 What's next?